Finastra Hackathon Official Rules – (the “Official Rules”)

 o should be less than three (3) minutes;

-o must include a clear pitch of the idea within 30 seconds of the demonstration;
+o must include a clear pitch of the idea within 30 seconds of the video;

-o must include footage that clearly explains the application’s features, functionality, and how the Finastra APIs were integrated through a comprehensive demonstration;
+o for Category 2 and 3, must include footage that clearly explains the application’s features, functionality, and how the Finastra APIs were integrated, if any, through a comprehensive demonstration;

 o must be uploaded to YouTube, Vimeo, or Youku and be made public, and a link to the video must be provided on the submission form on the Hackathon Website; and